 The blue extract of spirulina blue-green algae is much more expensive, and I haven’t tried it.
 To be fair, the extract is more concentrated than the flowers.
 But, for me, this is a novelty and not worth spending over $60 on.
 Also, once you get into powdered extracts, it seems like that’s getting close to just adding food coloring, which I initially deemed cheating.
 (You could argue that adding flowers just for coloring is also not so different from adding food coloring, but at least they are a whole food.)
 I’ve read that the algae powder tastes a bit like pond scum, which is essentially what it is.

 Like many pigments, the color of the butterfly pea flowers depends on pH.
-Just like purple cabbage and blueberries, it turns from blue to greenish at low (basic) pH, and to purple and pink at high (acidic) pH.
+Just like purple cabbage and blueberries, it turns from blue to greenish at high (basic) pH, and to purple and pink at low (acidic) pH.
 However, fortunately for the blue smoothie quest, unlike purple cabbage and blueberries, the butterfly pea flowers are blue in the neutral pH range.

 To get the smoothie to come out blue, you need to avoid other strong colors.
 So you want ingredients with a light and neutral color.
 I went with coconut, but other possibilities are pear and the ingredient that will not be mentioned on this site.
 Then you also need to avoid too much acidity, which would shift the color to purple.